jeras/TCB/doc/TCB.md

 There is no integrated timeout abort mechanism, although it would be possible to place such functionality into a module placed between a manager and a subordinate.
+The required additional complexity is not discussed in this document.

 ### Reset sequences